eonist/eonist.github.io/_posts/2021-06-12-Concurrency-in-swift.md

 ### DispatchWorkItem:
 - Ability to cancel many tasks in the queue
 - Simpler than NsOperationQueue
+- has ability to wait (side effect is that it block the thread)
 - Can be built for Search trotting functionality for instance

 ### NSOperationQueue: